 The Corporation's credit risk is primarily attributable to cash, input tax recoverable and trade receivables.
-Input tax recoverable consists of harmonized sales tax due from the Federal Government of Canada of \$60 and value added tax from the Federal Government of Mexico of \$7,433.
-Exposure on trade receivables is limited as all receivables are with customers who the Corporation has strong working relationships with.
+Input tax recoverable consists of harmonized sales tax due from the Federal Government of Canada of \$151 and value added tax from the Federal Government of Mexico of \$9,077.
+Exposure on trade receivables is limited as all receivables are with customers who the Corporation has strong working relationships with, and are reputable large companies with a history of timely payment.
 Management believes the risk of loss with respect to financial instruments consisting of cash, input tax recoverable and trade receivables to be low.